sashaflevy/Fit-Seq/README.md

 ### Simplified Simulations

-Models competative pooled growth of a population of genotypes with different fitnesses.
+Models competetive pooled growth of a population of genotypes with different fitnesses.
 This simulation includes only growth noise, but not noise from cell transfers, DNA extraction, PCR, or sequencing.

 #### INPUTS